 Santa Barbara – A Living Sculpture by Ragnar Kjartansson

-The project by Icelandic artist Ragnar Kjartansson takes the form of a living sculpture, created for the GES-2 House of Culture.
+The project by Icelandic artist Ragnar Kjartansson takes the form of a living sculpture, created for the

 The first American soap opera in Russia and the longest in the history of its television, Santa Barbara heralded a cultural phenomena of the post-Soviet space of the 1990s: the influx of imported melodramas.
 The population entered the unsettling world of consumer culture through Santa Barbara, relying on the emotional experience they acquired watching it.
 The serial as a phenomenon has arguably played a major role in the cultural history of contemporary Russia.